 A few years ago, in the winter of 2011 when I was in my early 30s, I was reading a newspaper, and came across the story of a young woman in her twenties.
 She was talking about something called asexuality; a light dawned over the persistent fog in my brain and burnt it away.
 Finally, I knew what I was.

 I felt liberated and winded in the same breath; I had spent so much of my life chasing after shadows.
 I was attracted to people, sure, but never acted on my attractions, because I knew where it could well lead; the one thing I didn’t want.
 I went on a few dates, but backed off pretty quickly when I realised that expectations were being formed and devised.
 I would rather be single than forced into a sexual relationship, but could never work out why I felt so against it.
 Until that newspaper article came into my life.

-I felt abruptly angry with myself that I had never been able to work out who I was, but also utterly relieved that I wasn’t alone.
+I was angry – irrationally – that I had never been able to work out who I was, but also utterly relieved that I wasn’t alone.
 One percent of the world’s population is believed to be asexual, so there’s a lot of us around.

 When I came to this crashing realisation, there was another thought coming through very clearly; “Oh shit.
 I’ve hidden behind excuses, prevarications, and half-truths for so long.
 How am I going to now clear the air and admit to what I actually am?”
 Well, I didn’t – not for a long while, anyway.
 For a couple of years, I kept it hidden, embarrassed by my own ignorance and seemingly-endless reinvention.
-I quietly mentioned it to a couple of people, but that was it; I was hamstrung by my own emotions from discussing it more openly.
+I quietly mentioned it to a couple of people, but that was it; I was hamstrung by my own conflicting emotions from discussing it more openly.

-Aexuality is a spectrum, and I sit at the point where I can feel romantic love towards someone; there are those who never experience that, and they’re fine with that.
+Aexuality is a spectrum, and I sit at the point where I can feel romantic love towards someone; there are those who never experience even that.
 I’d happily live with someone – many wouldn’t – but what would that look like?
 A friendship?
 A relationship?
 Housemates?
 Who knows.